Comparing Multiclass Classification Algorithms for Financial Distress Prediction: Results and Analysis

-\begin{itemize} \item Due to its simplicity, the basic framework (Gaussian Naive Bayes) is computationally effective for both training and prediction.
-While the DQN model similarly employs Naive Bayes classifiers, the ensemble technique adds more complexity and increases processing overhead when compared to the base model.
+\item Basic Gaussian Naive Bayes is computationally effective for training and prediction due to its simplicity.
+The ensemble DQN model uses Naive Bayes classifiers, however, it is more sophisticated and requires more processing.

 \item A single Naive Bayes classifier, along with its associated parameters and probability distributions, must be stored in memory by the base model (Gaussian Naive Bayes).
-In order to store an ensemble of Naive Bayes classifiers, which consists of various models with their unique parameters and probability distributions, the DQN model needs memory. \end{itemize}
+In order to store an ensemble of Naive Bayes classifiers, which consists of various models with their unique parameters and probability distributions, the DQN model needs memory.

+\item In conclusion, compared to the DQN-based model, the baseline models are anticipated to be computationally more efficient in terms of training time, inference time, and memory use.